fleetdm/fleet/docs/Contributing/API-for-contributors.md

 - [Downloadable installers](#downloadable-installers)
 - [Setup](#setup)

-This document includes the Fleet API routes that are helpful when developing or contributing to Fleet.
+This document includes the internal Fleet API routes that are helpful when developing or contributing to Fleet.

-Unlike the [Fleet REST API documentation](https://fleetdm.com/docs/using-fleet/rest-api), only the Fleet UI, Fleet Desktop, and `fleetctl` clients use the API routes in this document:
+These endpoints are used by the Fleet UI, Fleet Desktop, and `fleetctl` clients and will frequently change to reflect current functionality.

+If you are interested in gathering information from Fleet in a production environment, please see the [public Fleet REST API documentation](https://fleetdm.com/docs/using-fleet/rest-api).

 ## Packs